 We have instituted an application process to make sure everyone who is interested in research comes to the attention of the faculty.
 There are always more applicants than positions on campus, so all students are encouraged to apply for research positions off campus as well.

-An overview of the application process for chemistry summer research at Carleton in 2015, including application procedures and specifics on research opportunities, will be provided here at a later date.
-Our application process begins with our Summer Research Recruiting Seminar on Friday, January 23, 2015, at 3:30 p.m.
+An overview of the application process for chemistry summer research at Carleton in 2016, including application procedures and specifics on research opportunities, can be found here at a later date.
+Our application process begins with our Summer Research Recruiting Seminar on Friday, January 29, 2016, at 3:30 p.m.
 At the seminar, faculty planning on hiring student research colleagues will provide brief descriptions of their research.

 You can also check out the CISMI Student Research Opportunities page, a “one-stop shop” that provides information about how all the Carleton science departments hire for summer research positions.
 You will also find links to jobs elsewhere and to department web pages.